NatCogLab/natcoglab.github.io/people.md

 <div style="text-align: justify">

 Vandita is interested in the role of priming in narrative comprehension and recall.
-She is currently a third-year student at the University of Rochester.
+She is currently a rising fourth-year student at the University of Rochester.
 Outside the lab, Vandita enjoys snowboarding, ceramics and cooking.

 <br/><br/><br/>